microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_fixup_pkgconfig.md

 # vcpkg_fixup_pkgconfig

-The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/docs/maintainers/vcpkg_fixup_pkgconfig.md).

 Fix common paths in *.pc files and make everything relative to $(prefix).
 Additionally, on static triplets, private entries are merged with their non-private counterparts, allowing pkg-config to be called without the ``--static`` flag.